What is an LLC loan and how does it work?

 What are LLC loans used for?

 LLC small business loans are often used to foster business startup, growth, expansion efforts and even business debt consolidation.
 Most lenders require applicants to disclose how they intend to use the funds.
-Here are some of the more common uses:
+What is an LLC business loan often used for?
+Here are some of the ways business owners most commonly leverage their loan funds:

 It’s important to note some lenders impose restrictions regarding loan usage, and you aren’t allowed to use business loan proceeds toward personal expenses.